-Each year an annual audit plan Audit Work Programme is produced based on an Internal Audit Rrisk aAssessment detailing the audit areas to be reviewed during the year.
-The Audit Work Programmeaudit plan, including timings, will be discussed and agreed with the relevant Head of Service/Director at the commencement of the new financial year.
+Each year an annual audit plan is produced based on a risk assessment detailing the audit areas to be reviewed during the year.
+The audit plan, including timings, will be discussed and agreed with the relevant Head of Service at the commencement of the new financial year.

 For each audit, a brief should be prepared, discussed and agreed with relevant manager.
 This will normally require discussion with the relevant Head of Service, unless otherwise instructed, to ensure attention is focussed on areas of greatest risk or concern.
 Managers are encouraged to raise areas of concern/additional areas with the Auditor, but cannot dictate which areas will or will not be reviewed, as this responsibility lies with the Audit Manager.
-Head of Internal Audit.

-The brief should establish the objectives, scope and timing of the assignment and its resource and reporting requirement and agreed with the relevant manager/director.
+The brief should establish the objectives, scope and timing of the assignment and its resource and reporting requirement and agreed with the relevant manager.

-Where agreement cannot be reached, the Audit ManagerHead of Internal Audit shall decide whether this should be pursued at a more senior level including raising the matter with the relevant DirectorHead of Service, the Chief Executive or the S151 Officer.
+Where agreement cannot be reached, the Audit Manager shall decide whether this should be pursued at a more senior level including raising the matter with the relevant Head of Service, the Chief Executive or the S151 Officer.